blainehansen/crowd-grants/README.md

+the account page is the thing giving me grief

+I should just do something simple, and have a

 - [X] people can view their drafts (rough)
 - [X] people can create drafts (rough)
 - [X] people can publish proposals (rough)